Under the breast (inframammary incision)

 After about 2 days, the discomfort will subside, however the recovery time varies from person to person.
 The nursing team will observe you and be on call if you have any concerns and to make sure you are recovering well.

-Ensure you drink plenty of fluids, and eat nourishing foods, which is part of the GORGEOUS GETAWAYS health program.
+Ensure you drink plenty of fluids, and eat nourishing foods as this is also important.

 We provide excellent post-care support, with follow-up visits and programs to assist your recovery.
 If you have any questions or concerns, please let us know and we will schedule an appointment with the surgeon.